abrasive/shairport/CAR INSTALL.md

 # Shairport Sync for Cars
-If your car audio has an AUX IN, you can get AirPlay in your car using Shairport Sync.
+If your car audio has an AUX input, you can get AirPlay in your car using Shairport Sync.
 AirPlay and an iPhone gives you access to internet radio, YouTube, Apple Music, Spotify, etc. on the move.
 While Shairport Sync is not a substitute for CarPlay, the audio quality is often much better than Bluetooth.
-Your passengers can enjoy movies listening to th soound track on the car audio.
+Your passengers can enjoy movies listening to the sound track on the car audio.
 You can even listen to Siri's traffic directions on your car audio.

 The Basic Idea
 =====
 The basic idea is to use a small Linux computer to create an isolated WiFi network for the car and to run Shairport Sync on it to provide an AirPlay service.
-The audio goes via a DAC to the AUX IN of your car stereo.
+The audio goes via a DAC to the AUX input of your car stereo.

 The car network is isolated and local to your car, and since it isn't connected to the internet, you don't really need to secure it with a password.
 Likewise, you don't really have to use a password to connect to the AirPlay service.